 We specialize in the assessment and treatment of depression and anxiety disorders for adults.
 Services at the CBT Research and Training Clinic may be appropriate for you if you are currently experiencing symptoms associated with one of the disorders below.

-All services offered by the CBT Research and Training Clinic are currently free of charge.
+All services offered by the CBT Research and Training Clinic are low-cost with free parking available.

 All services for the CBT Research and Training Clinic are scheduled through the clinic coordinator.
 Please direct any questions, including those about services offered, current status of our waitlist, and treatment options, to the clinic coordinator.